 With twenty plus years teaching experience, eight years as a Head teacher and Senior Leader, the past two years have also included the design, prototyping and deployment of RememberMore.

-Needing to establish myself in a new school and accelerate learning, I turned to the Cognitive Psychology and Education research.
-As I read more widely, as put theory into practice, I looked to leverage the learner gains of Spaced Retrieval Practice with feedback and metacogition and personalisation.
+Needing to establish myself in a new school and accelerate learning, I turned to the cognitive psychology and eeducation research.
+As I read more widely, as put theory into practice, I looked to leverage the learner gains of spaced retrieval practice with feedback, interleaving, metacogition and personalisation.

 September 2019 - Routine, purpose and 'meaningful' learning

 For context, I was joining an oversubscribed, inclusive comprehensive Secondary school with "a student intake that reflects a wonderfully diverse and vibrant local community," in the third week of term.
 A school with a strong moral purpose, strong leadership and defined school values (Challenge, Creativity, Commitment, Co-operation and Courtesy.)
 Teaching English to predominantly Key Stage 3 (11-14 year-olds) mixed and low prior attaining classes.

 Prior to meeting the classes, I built a basic class profile (names, photos, prior learning data and background) and reviewed the curriculum outline.
 The classes would be best described as low prior attaining, a number of learners had higher than average negative behaviour points.
 With the exception of one class, I was / we were nomadic.